arpitsharma418/Todolist/README.md

 # Todolist
-To do list Using html, CSS and Javascript.
+To do list Using html, CSS and Javascript